iuec/uec-tech-standards/_pages/business_capabilities/cds-api-developer-guidelines.md

 Yes, there is a standard set for this, which is commonly used in triage – see [https://www.hl7.org/fhir/stu3/questionnaire.html#2.38.5.7](https://www.hl7.org/fhir/stu3/questionnaire.html#2.38.5.7) for full details.

 ### How do I represent required versus optional?
-If a question is optional, and doesn’t need a response, set the item.required as false.
+If a question is optional, and doesn’t need a response, set the `item.required` as false.
 If the question must be answered, set this as true.

 ### How do I represent that the user didn’t answer an optional question?
-If the user doesn’t answer an optional question, this element is simply not populated in the QuestionnaireResponse.
+If the user doesn’t answer an optional question, this element is simply not populated in the `QuestionnaireResponse`.

 <!-- ### Are there limits on lengths of question or answer options?
-I got nothing. -->
+tbc -->

 ### What type of questions can I ask?
 As well as choice type questions, the EMS must be able to support questions which can be answered by text, by numbers (whole or decimal), by date, by a blob (e.g. a picture supplied by the patient of the wound) or as a Boolean (true|false).